infoxchange/check_greylist/README.md

 ### Prerequisites
 * If you are running Postfix as a mail-server and
-* If you are using a Greylister on a TCP port
+* If you are using a Greylister on a TCP port or Unix socket

 Then this plugin is for you